ITT-25/assignment-06-gesture-recognition-realdegrees/README.md

 > ⚠️ The inputs are actively smoothed slightly to allow precise movement at the cost of a minimal delay The delay is noticeable but better than jittery input

+# Comparing Gesture Recognizers

+> Test Datasets: The datasets are located in the [datasets/xml_logs](datasets/xml_logs) and [datasets/custom](datasets/custom) directories.
+When the the notebook loads them it selects an equal number of samples from each dataset and loads them in the same way.